bwu62/stat240-revamp/docs/07-intro-dplyr.md

 `select()` is used to subset columns in a data frame and is often one of the first operations used after loading in a dataset (to remove columns unnecessary for your analysis).

-It has a very flexible syntax: you can use subset either by numeric position, by name, by ranges, by exlusion, or even using special [selector functions](https://tidyselect.r-lib.org/reference/starts_with.html).
+It has a very flexible syntax: you can use subset either by numeric position, by name, by ranges, by exclusion, or even using special [selector functions](https://tidyselect.r-lib.org/reference/starts_with.html).
 It can also be used to reorder columns.
 Here are a few examples:

 ``` r